czchapma/hometap-takehome-assignment/README.md

 ## API Design
 2XX
 * 200 - isSeptic yes/no
-* 204 - Address / Sewer information could not be found in the DB 4XX - Unable to return results
+* 204 - No content.
+Address / Sewer information could not be found in the DB 4XX - Unable to return results
 * 400 Missing required param
 * 401 Auth failed